ahasverus/geographr/README.md

 ## Documentation

-The `geographr` package contains six main functions.
+The `geographr` package contains seven main functions.
 All of these functions are available in two different languages: english (en) and french (fr).
 English is the default in all the functions.

 #### Refine your geographic skills